rspber/TSD_Fonts/README.md

 ## font_grabger

-  * Javascript tool for capturing fonts from other libraries (still under construction).
+  * Javascript tool for capturing fonts from other libraries (still under construction), developed under chrome.

 ## a2tsd